sjpcp5/obsidian_notes/2022-12-23 Rust Data types.md

 With scalar data types, a variable held a single value and we just referenced that variable and got the value back, but with compound data types we have multiple values.

 There are a couple of ways we can do this?
-The first way is to use the index postion in the array or the tuple to tell Rust which value we want  and we do this by putting a dot after the variable
+The first way is to use the index postion in the array or the tuple to tell Rust which value we want  and we do this by putting a dot after the variable.
+Data types 3.38

 ```
 #![allow(unused_variables)]